aka: The Jannetty

 - During their NWA and AWA days, Terry Bollea and Ed Leslie were a tag team of kayfabe brothers, known alternately as Terry & Ed Boulder, and Hulk & Dizzy Hogan.
 Bollea, of course, became Hulk Hogan.
 Ed Leslie became best known as either Brutus "The Barber" Beefcake, or "that guy with no talent who only has a job because he's friends with Hogan".

 - The Blade Runners were a tag team between 1985 and 1986, a pair of former bodybuilders trying to break into wrestling named Steve Borden, and Jim Hellwig, who you may know as Sting and Ultimate Warrior.
-Sting became one of the biggest stars of WCW and one fo the main draws in The Nineties and early noughties, and is still a big draw today, Warrior was a success in The Eighties, but is now best known for a series of crossover episodes between Atop the Fourth Wall and The Spoony Experiment.
+Sting became one of the biggest stars of WCW and one of the main draws in The Nineties and early noughties, and is still a big draw today, Warrior was a success in The Nineties, but is now best known for a series of crossover episodes between Atop the Fourth Wall and The Spoony Experiment.
 Still, neither one can be picked over the other as the bigger star.

 - Before the Blade Runners, Sting and Warrior (or "Flash" and "Justice", as they were then known) came into wrestling as part of a five-man group of bodybuilders-turned-wrestlers known as Power Team USA.
 The other three members ("Commando" Mark Miller, "Glory" Garland Donoho, and "Fury" Ed Brock) went on to do absolutely nothing.

 - The Hart Foundation - OK, this team had Bret Hart, who went on to become a multiple-time world champion and hall of famer, and...
 Who?
 Exactly.